 Numbers of students opting for this vocational-based course have increased rapidly, reflecting the good teaching, access to resources and opportunities to work with professional musicians as part of the course.
 We co-teach some lessons which enable students to form different types and sizes of ensembles and work with other experienced performers.

-The course on offer is BTEC Certificate and BTEC Subsidiary Diploma in Music.
+The course on offer is BTEC Certificate and BTEC Extended Certificate in Music Performance.

-Minimum of 3 units which consist of a core unit plus two optional units.
-The optional units are selected to suit the group’s strengths.
+Two units which consist of a mandatory unit plus one optional unit.
+The optional unit is selected to suit the group’s strengths.

-Total of 6 units – three units from Year One plus three units from Year Two.
-One core unit plus two optional units.
-These will be chosen through discussion with students.
+Total of four units – two units from Year One plus two units from Year Two.
+The two units are both mandatory units.

 The course will be suitable for those who have taken GCSE Music as well as those students who play an instrument or sing to a competent level (Grade 4 and above is a suitable comparison).
 You must be prepared to perform as a soloist and in groups.

-Currently, assessment is continual and internal with external unit verification.
+Currently, assessment is internal assessment for two units and external assessment for two mandatory units.
 Academic units are completed through a combination of written assignments, presentations and group projects, such as organising live events and performing across venues in Norfolk.

 Minimum 54444 including 5 in Music GCSE or BTEC Level 2.